 Stainless steel kettle is recommended because it is safe and does not expose the user to dangerous chemicals.
 It also avoids rust and is suitable for long use without side effects.
 Stainless steel electric kettles are easy to clean and don’t affect water with any scent or flavor.
 However, all grades of stainless steel are not equally effective.
 You should look for kettles made with 18/8 or 18/10 grade stainless steel.

 Borosilicate glass is also a safe material as it is chemical resistant and does not release any metals or toxins.
-Glass kettles also have better temperature control and don’t do not release any colour or odor in the water.
+Glass kettles also have better temperature control and don’t do not release any colur or odor in the water.
 Unfortunately, however, most borosilicate glass kettles are made with a plastic lid which defeats the purpose of not wanting the water to boil in contact with plastic.

 Related: Why You Should Switch to Plastic Free Microwave Covers

 The best plastic-free and chemical-resistant electric kettles are designed innovatively to eliminate plastic parts or avoid contact with plastic elements in hot water.
-We will provide details of eight plastic-free electric kettle brands that serve the purpose of a healthy lifestyle while allowing you to enjoy the taste of your tea or coffee.
+We will provide details of plastic-free electric kettle brands that serve the purpose of a healthy lifestyle while allowing you to enjoy the taste of your tea or coffee.
 Please note: these non toxic tea kettles are not ranked by any means.

 This post contains affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 This helps us continue the hard work we put into researching products and solutions.

-Similar design to the borosilicate kettle, however, this one is a food-grade 304 stainless steel kettle, including the lid and the spout, and no plastic is in contact with water hot or cold according to the manufacturer.
-It’s available in matte or polished silver with no coating for more longevity if wished.
+Similar in design to the borosilicate kettle, however, this one is a food-grade 304 stainless steel kettle, including the lid and the spout, and no plastic is in contact with water hot or cold according to the manufacturer.
+It’s available in matte or polished silver stainless steel with no coating for more longevity if wished.
 If you’re searching for the best electric kettle, this one is definitely to be highly considered.

 Capacity: 1.7L